lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: May 12, 2022
+**Today's Progress**: Day 18 of SoC Bootcamp, mindset session on Perspectives and Ideas, former bootcamp guest speaker on UI, session on Advanced CSS, and afternoon UI UX group workshop with presentation

+**Thoughts on the day at bootcamp:**
+- Joseph's Mindset sessions are probably my favourite part of the week.
+EVery week he manages to somehow speak to me on a personal level and address something I'm having an issue with.
+Today we talked about perspectives and ideas, and working with other people and groups, and how to better improve our interactions and communications by thinking generatively instead of positionally.
+Great stuff, talking about how to let go of ownership of ideas so that they can flourish
+- We then had a brief session on advanced CSS, which honestly, mostly went over my head...
+It did however inspire me to start a course in CSS responsiveness - more below...
+- Another guest talk, this time from a former bootcamper who now works in UI UX at Santander.
+Her presentation was great, really backing up a lot of what we've covered this week and solidifying some of the concepts.
+The former bootcamper talks are always doubly-inspiring because they've come from where we are now, and that's a really cool thing to see
+- This afternoon was a group workshop and presentation, focussing on User Interviews (random selection from UXChallenges.com).
+Honest, it was difficult; our group didn't really gel very welll and some people seemed disengaged.
+But I tried my best, and I think what we managed was ok if not amazing.
+I did learn some things about conducting and preparing user interviews from the research I did, and as I held an interview, I got firsthand experience of how it's actualy not an easy thing and would definitely be a skill to develop

+**Thoughts on the 'coding':**
+- No coding today, but as mentioned above, I did sign up for a 21 day CSS responsiveness course, and after bootcamp was finished I did the first day's worth of learning and challenge.
+I'll crack this stuff, yet...

+**Links to CSS challenges:** https://courses.kevinpowell.co/conquering-responsive-layouts

 ### Day 17: May 11, 2022
 **Today's Progress**: Day 17 of SoC Bootcamp, guest speaker on UI, session on UI Design, and CSS organisation